Patrick Phelan

 Meet Patrick

-Anyone who’s decided to see a therapist should know that they’re receiving a treatment that works.
-I specialize in research-supported therapies and collaborate with teens and young adults to overcome their depression, anxiety, traumatic stress, and other mental health challenges.
-I help people build the skills to challenge negative thoughts, improve their relationships, and develop a life worth living.
+I work with teens and young adults to overcome their depression, anxiety, traumatic stress, and other mental health challenges.
+I believe that everyone has the right to therapy that works—I help people develop the skills to challenge negative thoughts, improve their relationships, and build the life they want.

 My Approach